Entry-Level Motocross Boots

 Gaerne wasn't included because their entry-level MX boot (the GX-1) has a list price of $219 and the cutoff price was $200.
-The TCX motocross boots are covered in a separate post.
+The TCX motocross boots are covered in the TCX motocross boots post.
 And now, on to the boots . . .

 AXO is an Italian company established around 1978, and in 2003 they established AXO America so they've been in business quite a while.
 Their entry-level motocross boot is the AXO Drone (Amazon) which lists for $125 with the Internet price currently only slightly less, so even though the Drone has the lowest list price it may not be the cheapest MX boot.
 The Drone offers a durable synthetic outer material which helps resist wear, and a synthetic leather heat guard.
 There's a flex panel at the back of the boot for flexibility, but not a huge amount of heel padding.
 The sole is a Goodyear welt design with double stitching and a steel shank.
 The Drone offers a PU (polyurethane) four-buckle EZ-Lock closure, the buckles are replaceable, and the bottom buckle has good deflection protection.
 The Drone is available in black.

-The Drone boots have an average 4.0 rating based on roughly 25 reviews at the various motorsports retailers, and it's also rated 4.0 on Amazon with 68 reviews and even better, 17 answered questions, so the Amazon Q&A are probably worth a read before buying.
-The AXO Drone is a good, basic, entry-level boot that's priced accordingly.
+The Drone boots have an average 4.0 rating based on roughly 25 reviews at the various motorsports retailers, and it's also rated 4.0 on Amazon with numerous reviews and several answered questions, so the Amazon Q&A are probably worth a read before buying.
+The AXO Drone is a basic entry-level motocross boot that's priced accordingly.

 Fly Racing Maverik: